filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 Start the `markets` node with the environment variable `LOTUS_MINER_PATH` pointing to the `markets` node repo.

-Note that `lotus-miner` interacts with either the the `markets` or `mining/sealing/proving` repository depending on the `LOTUS_MINER_PATH` environment variable!
+Note that `lotus-miner run` interacts with either the the `markets` or `mining/sealing/proving` repository depending on the `LOTUS_MINER_PATH` environment variable!

 ```shell